Local government in Kerala: Own source revenue

+Block Panchayats and District Panchayats do not have taxation powers but may earn minor income from assets or service fees.

 Committee System

 All Village and Block Panchayats have three Standing Committees and the District Panchayat five Standing Committees.
 The Standing Committees are constituted in such a way that every Member of the Panchayat gets a chance to function in one Standing Committee or the other.
 Each Standing Committee is assigned certain subjects and these Committees are expected to go into the subject areas both at the planning and implementation stage in great detail.

 For the purpose of co-ordination, a steering committee is constituted consisting of the President and Vice President of the Panchayat and the Chairpersons of Standing Committees.
 In addition, there are Functional Committees for different subjects which can include experts and practitioners and the Panchayats are free to constitute Sub Committees to assist the Standing Committee or Functional Committee.
 There is also provision for constitution of Joint Committees with neighbouring Local Governments.

 The Role of State Government

 The amended Kerala Panchayat Raj & Municipality Acts drastically reduces the powers of direct governmental control over Panchayat Raj Institutions.
 While Government can issue general guidelines regarding national and State policies it cannot meddle in day-to-day affairs or individual decisions.
 The Government can cancel resolutions of the Panchayat only through a process and in consultation with the Ombudsman or Appellate Tribunal according to the subject matter of the resolution.
 Similarly a Panchayat can be dissolved directly by government, only if it fails to pass the budget or if majority of its members have resigned.
 In all other cases a due process has to be followed and the Ombudsman has to be consulted before dissolution takes place.
 This is a unique feature which does not exist even in Center-State relations.
+In Kerala, Local Self-Government Institutions have been meaningfully empowered through massive transfer of resources as well as administrative powers.